Wouldn’t it be great if there were personality typing for meal planning systems?

 I don’t know what personality it’s going to fit, but I bet someone who knows their LMNOP letters will tell me in the comments which ones MB would say are dead on. 😉

 CookSmarts is an online meal planner that I’ve been fiddling with the past few weeks.
-I discovered Jess Dang’s blog and her heartwarming story of coming to real food when I was looking for pictorial graphics of basic skills for my own Kids Cook Real Food members.
+I discovered Jess Dang’s blog and her heartwarming story of coming to real food when I was looking for pictorial graphics of basic skills for my own members of my kids cooking ecourse.
 I was so over-the-moon impressed with all the how-to infographics she has on her site that I reached out, we chatted, and we hit it off.

 Let’s see if YOUR personality is right for CookSmarts!